updated November 25, 2021 at 1:23 p.m.

 It’s important to understand that if the screen flashes black during a FaceTime call, it doesn’t always mean someone took a screenshot.
 FaceTime participants may be wary of screenshots out of privacy concerns.
 There are other causes of this defect, so it’s best to refrain from accusing other parties of taking screenshots.

 If you’re looking for a more secure and safe way to communicate, Snapchat may be a better option.
 Although users can take screenshots, the app alerts the other party of this activity.
+Of course, there are ways around this, including simply taking a photo of the entire device with another camera.

 Check Internet Connection